 The Spiritual State Requisite for Participation in Theurgical Dialectic

-Contrary to the Roman Catholic dogma that the priest's and the supplicant's moral status is irrelevant to the religious rite, genuine theurgy requires that the hierophant and the initiate have achieved an exalted moral status.
+Contrary to the Roman Catholic dogma that the priest's and the supplicant's moral status are irrelevant to the religious rite, genuine theurgy requires that the hierophant and the initiate have achieved an exalted moral status.

 The initiator must herself have experienced rebirth into the state of unity with the Divine.
 A